 Code language: PHP (php)

-8. /media
+8. /media and /mnt (Mount Points)

-: Manual temporary mounting of file systems- Modern usage:
+/media: Automatic mounting of removable devices/mnt: Manual temporary mounting of file systems- Modern usage:

-managed by systems like udisks2
+/mediamanaged by systems like udisks2

-9. /opt
+9. /opt (Optional Software)

 - Philosophy: Third-party software installed as complete packages